 Canon Prof. Mark Chapman

-Mark is Vice-Principal and Academic Dean, co-ordinating all the academic programmes with Durham and Oxford.
+Mark is Vice-Principal, co-ordinating all the academic programmes with Durham and Oxford.
 He teaches Modern Church History and Theology.
 He is also Professor of the History of Modern Theology in the University of Oxford and lectures in sociology of religion.
 He is Canon Theologian of Truro Cathedral as well as Associate Priest in the Benefice of Garsington, Horspath and Cuddesdon.

 Mark is currently a member of General Synod for the Diocese of Oxford.
 He is a member of the Council for Christian Unity and is Co-Chair of the Meissen Theological Conference.
 He also serves on the history working group preparing the House of Bishops’ Teaching Document, Living in Love and Faith.
 He has written and edited books in many different areas of theology and church history.
 His most recent books are Theology at War and Peace: English Theology and Germany in the First World War (Routledge, 2017), Theology and Society in Three Cities: Berlin, Oxford and Chicago, 1800-1914 (Cambridge: James Clarke, 2014), The Fantasy of Reunion: Anglicans, Catholics, and Ecumenism, 1833-1880 (Oxford University Press, 2014).
 He has recently edited Costly Communion: Ecumenical Initiative and Sacramental Strife in the Anglican Communion (with Jeremy Bonner) (E.J.
 Brill, 2019), New Approaches in History and Theology to Same-Sex Love and Desire (with Dominic Janes) (Palgrave Macmillan, 2018), Hope in Ecumenical Future (Palgrave Macmillan, 2017), and The Oxford Handbook of Anglican Studies (with Martyn Percy and Sathi Clarke) (Oxford University Press, 2015).
 He is also author and editor of many other books including Anglicanism: A Very Short Introduction (Oxford University Press, 2006) and Anglican Theology (T & T Clark, 2012).
 He has also written a history of Christianity in Cuddesdon, God's Holy Hill (The Wychwood Press, 2004) and edited a book on the history of the College: Ambassadors of Christ (Ashgate, 2004).